Steve Rodriguez

-Steven James Rodríguez (born November 29, 1970) is an American baseball coach and former second baseman/shortstop, who is the current hitting coach for the Texas Longhorns.
+Steven James Rodríguez (born November 29, 1970) is an American baseball coach and former second baseman/shortstop.
 He played college baseball for the Pepperdine Waves from 1991 to 1992.
 He played in Major League Baseball (MLB) during the 1995 season.
 He served as the head coach of the Pepperdine Waves (2004–2015) and the Baylor Bears (2016–2022).

 A native of Las Vegas, Nevada, he was selected by Boston in the fifth-round of the 1992 draft out of Pepperdine.
 He would play briefly for the Boston Red Sox and Detroit Tigers during the 1995 season.
 Rodríguez was hired as the 19th head coach of the Baylor University baseball team on June 12, 2015.
+In 2022 Rodriguez joined Texas as a hitting coach until 2024.

 Playing career

 High school

 Rodriguez attended Valley High School in Winchester, Nevada.
 Prior to being recruited by the Pepperdine Waves baseball team, he had never heard of Pepperdine University and did not know where Malibu was.
 Nonetheless, he was won over by handwritten letters from coach Andy Lopez.